apilium/accounts-API/README.md

 # Accounts API

-This is an example of an application for accounts.
+This is an example of a single page application for accounts.

 ## Technologies
 - Python3
 - Flask
 - Connexion
+- AJAX

 ## Requirements